b1thunt3r/awesome-EPiServer/README.md

 # awesome-EPiServer
 EPiServer link collection
 Goal for me is to use this page instead of bookmarks for EPiServer resources.
+Will be transferring my bank of bookmarks and text files to here.
 Going to have resources for both EPiServer CMS 7/7.5+ and 6 and other EPiServer products.

+Note: :globe_with_meridians: marks, that the article if on EPiServer World

 ## EPiServer 7/7.5+
 ### Editor UI